 The symptoms of dystonia can be challenging to manage and it can often take some time to get the balance of medications right to achieve benefits for a person with dystonia.
 This leaflet is designed to provide a brief guide to the principal drugs used to provide relief from the symptoms of dystonia.

-Levodopa (Sinemet, Madopar etc) – dopaminergic drugs
+Dopaminergic drugs - Levodopa (Sinemet, Madopar etc)

 Patients with the rare dopa-responsive dystonia (DRD) can find a dramatic, sustained improvement in their dystonia by taking small doses of levodopa.
 This condition is found primarily in dystonia affecting children or young adults.
 In these instances, a trial of levodopa is often proposed as an initial therapy by the physician.
 In cases of adult-onset dystonia, a physician is much less likely to propose levodopa for a patient unless there may be a history of early-onset dystonia in their family.
-Most people with dystonia can tolerate these drugs and ill effects are uncommon.
+Most people with dystonia can tolerate these drugs and side effects are uncommon.

 This medicine belongs to the anticholinergic family of drugs and helps control muscle spasms and the tremor by blocking the effect of a chemical messenger in the brain called acetylcholine.
 It is especially helpful for childhood-onset and the more severe cases of dystonia.
 However, people with adult focal dystonia do sometimes also respond to the medication and find it effective.

 To minimise the likelihood of side effects, the physician will increase the dosage slowly.
 Benefits may not appear for many weeks on a constant dose, so lengthy trials are more likely to be productive.
 Side effects can include a dry mouth and sometimes sleepiness.
 In higher doses they can also cause urinary problems, especially in men, and worsen certain types of glaucoma.
 Short-term memory loss and confusion have also been reported.
-Talk to your GP or neurologist about your other medicines or if you have problems.
+Talk to your GP or neurologist if you have problems.
 It is important there is no abrupt withdrawal from anticholinergics as dystonia may significantly increase.

 These drugs are frequently used in the treatment of dystonia.
 They work by boosting levels of GABA (gamma-aminobutyric acid) a chemical which inhibits the transmission of nerve signals in the brain so acting as muscle relaxants.
 Patients can sometimes tolerate very large dosages if the doses are increased slowly.
 A number of side-effects have been reported including sleepiness and sedation, and withdrawal symptoms on stopping the medication (which is why it is important that dosages are not lowered rapidly).